Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 /home/user/venv/bin/python
 ```

-The parsec backend is now ready to be installed through `pip`:
+The parsec metadata server is now ready to be installed through `pip`:

 ```shell
 # Install the parsec backend specifically